Aflatoxin: Occurrence

+fluorescence emitted under ultraviolet light from fungal growth, which indicates likely presence of aflatoxin.
+At left, the same fruit under natural light.

+The staple commodities regularly contaminated with aflatoxins include cassava, chilies, corn, cottonseed, millet, peanuts, rice, sorghum, sunflower seeds, tree nuts, wheat, and a variety of spices intended for human or animal consumption.
+Aflatoxins have been isolated from all major cereal crops, and sources as diverse as peanut butter and cannabis.
+Aflatoxin transformation products are sometimes found in eggs, milk products, and meat when animals are fed contaminated grains.

-Aflatoxins are produced by both Aspergillus flavus and Aspergillus parasiticus, which are common forms of 'weedy' molds widespread in nature.
-The presence of those molds does not always indicate that harmful levels of aflatoxin are present, but it does indicate a significant risk.
+Aflatoxins are produced by both Aspergillus flavus and Aspergillus parasiticus, which are common forms of "weedy" molds widespread in nature.
+Aflatoxins occur also in Aspergillus pseudocaelatus, Aspergillus nomius and Aspergillus pseudonomius.
+The presence of these molds does not always indicate that harmful levels of aflatoxin are present, but it does indicate a significant risk.
 The molds can colonize and contaminate food before harvest or during storage, especially following prolonged exposure to a high-humidity environment or to stressful conditions such as drought.
-Aflatoxin contamination is increasing in crops such as maize as a result of climate change, creating better conditions for these molds.
+Aflatoxin contamination is increasing in crops such as maize as a result of climate change.

 The native habitat of Aspergillus is in soil, decaying vegetation, hay, and grains undergoing microbiological deterioration, but it invades all types of organic substrates whenever conditions are favorable for its growth.
-Favorable conditions for production of aflatoxins include high moisture content (at least 7%) and temperatures from 55 to 104 °F [optimum 27 to 30 C].
-Aflatoxins have been isolated from all major cereal crops, and sources as diverse as peanut butter and cannabis.
-The staple commodities regularly contaminated with aflatoxins include cassava, chilies, corn, cottonseed, millet, peanuts, rice, sorghum, sunflower seeds, tree nuts, wheat, and a variety of spices intended for human or animal consumption.
-Aflatoxin transformation products are sometimes found in eggs, milk products, and meat when animals are fed contaminated grains.
+Favorable conditions for production of aflatoxins include high moisture content (at least 7%) and temperatures from 55 to 104 °F, where the optimum is 27 to 30 C.

 A study conducted in Kenya and Mali found that the predominant practices for drying and storage of maize were inadequate in minimizing exposure to aflatoxins.

-Shine emitted by aflatoxins under ultraviolet light at right.
-At left, the same fruit under natural light.

 Prevention

 A primary means of limiting risk from aflatoxins in the food supply is food hygiene in the commercial commodity supply chain, such as rejecting moldy grain for use in food processing plants and testing of batches of ingredients for aflatoxin levels before adding them to the mix.
 Regulatory agencies such as the FDA set limits on acceptable levels.
-Grain drying itself, which is necessary for viable combine harvesting in many regions, lays the fundamentals for this effort by preventing stored grain from being too damp in the first place.
+Grain drying itself, which is necessary for viable combine harvesting in many regions, assists in this effort by preventing stored grain from being too damp in the first place.

+The use of nixtamalization, the processing of maize or other grains by soaking and cooking in alkali solution, greatly reduces aflatoxin concentrations.

 There is very limited evidence to show that agricultural and nutritional education can reduce exposure to aflatoxin in low to middle-income countries.